dgatf/Pio-Pin-Capture-Timer-for-RP2040/README.md

-## Pin Capture Timer for RP2040
+## Pin Capture Timer library for RP2040 using PIO

-A pio program to capture signal edges on any pins of the RP2040.
+A library to capture signal edges on any pins of the RP2040 using PIO.
 It is compatible with the [SDK](https://raspberrypi.github.io/pico-sdk-doxygen/) and [Arduino](https://github.com/earlephilhower/arduino-pico).

 How to use it: